 If the idea of B2B and B2C business models seems confusing, here is a simple example to help.
 Let's say you are a farmer who grows watermelons.
 You've harvested this year's crop and have 1,000 watermelons to sell.
 You need to decide if you'll choose to go the B2B or B2C route.

-If you choose the B2B route, you need to find a retailer to buy your watermelons wholesale.
+If you choose the B2B route, you need to find a retailer to buy your watermelons wholesale (see what is wholesale).
 This could be someone who owns or is opening a grocery store, restaurant, or another farmer who needs additional watermelons.
 You will sell in bulk for a discounted price to another party who will then sell those watermelons in some form to consumers.

 B2B vs B2C: Which Is Better?

 Neither the B2B nor B2C business model is inherently better, they both have their own pros and cons.
 Most businesses are better suited for one model or the other.
 The model that best fits your business is determined by your goals, infrastructure, and industry.
 Here’s a quick overview of B2B vs. B2C to determine which strategy may suit your business:

 Run a business that makes products en masse, B2B may be the right choice.
 This will allow you to participate in bulk shipping and grow relationships with businesses around the globe.
 You’ll need to learn about the differences between flat shipping, expedited shipping, and overnight shipping.

 You could choose to offer dropshipping and handle the shipping operations for the businesses you sell to.
 Profits can be higher, but only if you sell enough product.
 Do some research to discover the best dropshipping products to offer customers.
 Once you learn how to dropship effectively, you can focus on achieving a solid profit margin.